-Our next Mediation Training is scheduled for October 20 through October 24, 2014!
+Our next Mediation Training will be in April 2015 – watch this space for exact dates!
 See our Trainings Page for more information!

 The Community Dispute Resolution Center of Missoula County promotes the constructive resolution of conflict through open communication and shared decision-making.